GaryHo34/SeattleBot/README.md

 AUTH_TOKEN=<YOUR NGROK AUTH_TOKEN>
 ```

+Run your chatBot with a single command
 ```
 docker-compose up
 ```
-You can find your ngrok url by visiting `localhost:4551`
+You can find your ngrok url by visiting `http://localhost:4551`

 Verify your webhook url on the facebook developer dashboard.